 1. Pre-trip vehicle inspection test.

-For more information including a pre-trip inspection memory aid you can use during the test and a helpful instructional video, scroll to the bottom of this page.
+View the pre-trip inspection memory aid you can use during the test

 2. Skills test (maneuvers around cones and backing maneuvers).